 The NVR Programme is adaptable and responds to the needs of parents and practitioners.
 It is suitable for use in a variety of contexts (such as group or individual sessions) and a variety of settings (voluntary or statutory services).
-Throughout this handbook wherever we use the term "individual sessions" we are referring to sessions that involve the practitioner and one parent, or two parents or a meeting that involves the parent(s) of a child and members of the support network, as distinct from "group work sessions".
+Throughout this handbook wherever we use the term "individual sessions" we are referring to sessions that involve the practitioner and one parent, or two parents or a meeting that involves the parent(s) of a child and members of the support network, as distinct from "group

+"There is an emphasis on influencing a change in the relationship between the parent and the child, on the behaviour of the parent and on increasing positive parental presence in the child's life. " work sessions".
 The programme is designed for a wide range of practitioners such as social care workers, family support workers, social workers, psychotherapists, psychologists, psychiatrists, probation officers or any other practitioner working in child care, family support or community settings.
 As a group work intervention, it can also be co-facilitated by parents who have completed a previous NVR Programme or who have special training.